Charles Fanthorpe1

 Last Edited=28 Aug 2003

-Beatrice Dorothy Low usually went by her middle name of Dorothy.2 As a result of her marriage, Beatrice Dorothy Low was styled as Baroness Addison on 4 November 1937.
-From 4 November 1937, her married name became Addison.1 As a result of her marriage, Beatrice Dorothy Low was styled as Viscountess Addison on 2 July 1945.
+Beatrice Dorothy Low usually went by her middle name of Dorothy.2 After her marriage, Beatrice Dorothy Low was styled as Baroness Addison on 4 November 1937.
+From 4 November 1937, her married name became Addison.1 After her marriage, Beatrice Dorothy Low was styled as Viscountess Addison on 2 July 1945.

 Citations